dnmfarrell/jp/README.md

       ...
     }

 To avoid losing the input object, I duplicate it first, with `.dup`.
-Then I use the `.filterobj` macro to extract the login tuple. jp now prints the stack containing the two objects.
+Then I use the `.filterobj` macro to extract the login pair. jp now prints the stack containing the two objects.
 I find it easier to inspect the stack using plain output:

     cat gh-profile.json | jp -P -m macros.jp .dup '"login"' .filterobj {"login":"dnmfarrell"}